cbosoft/pyproflosim/README.md

 Will eventually be able to simulate complex flow in industrial processes and make recommendations for improvement.

-However, right now, it can calculate simple mass balances across a process.
+However, right now, it doesn't do much.

 Makes use of: